 Former UCBB graduate and lecturer has new book published with critical acclaim

 The aim of the book was to investigate and develop new and more personalised techniques for working with fearful dogs while critically evaluating the effectiveness of established solutions.
-Initially, Lynda looks at the purpose and cause of fear in dogs and uses her extensive experience to examine the part that humans play in either improving the situation and behaviour or making it worse.

 “One of the most comprehensive yet easily accessible books on dealing with canine fear.
 This is a must-have resource for both pet professionals and dog owners who want to find an effective solution to deal with canine fear.”